 Kennel cough is an inflammation of a dog’s respiratory system, where the most common symptom is a dry, hacking cough.
 It is often a highly contagious viral infection that can spread quickly among dogs in close proximity, such as dogs in a boarding kennel.

-If your Cavalier King Charles Spaniel has been exposed to another dog with kennel cough, symptoms will generally appears within 3 to 5 days.
+If your Cavalier King Charles Spaniel has been exposed to another dog with kennel cough, symptoms will generally appear within 3 to 5 days.
 The dry cough associated with kennel cough often sounds to owners as if their pet is gagging on something caught in their throat.
 Kennel cough may also be associated with a fever in some cases.

-It can take 2 to 3 weeks for your Cavalier’s health to return to normal, in much the same way that most people need 2 to 3 weeks to recovery from the flu.
+It can take 2 to 3 weeks for your Cavalier’s health to return to normal, in much the same way that most people need 2 to 3 weeks to recover from the flu.
 Your Veterinarian may prescribe antibiotics to prevent the kennel cough from deteriorating into pneumonia.
 A cough suppressant may also be in order.

 However, the best treatment plan is prevention.
 Most Vets recommend vaccinating your dog against the Bordetella bronchiseptica bacteria.